 - 1. Turn off the UAM and disconnect it from the mains power supply. - 2.
-At the lower back panel, loosen the six hex screws using a 3mm hexagonal wrench. - 3.
+At the lower back panel, loosen the six hex screws closest to the sides of the panel, three on each side, using a 3mm hex wrench. - 3.
 Carefully tilt the rear panel back from the top, taking care not to disconnect the wires attached to it. - 4.
 Detach the two hoses leading to the air filter.
 Press the orange collar to release the hose.
 Do not pull on the hose without depressing the collar. - 5.
-Remove the cover plate that holds the filter in place by removing the centre M5 nut. - 6.
+Remove the cover plate that holds the filter in place by removing the center M5 nut. - 6.
 Filters may be cleaned by shaking or vacuuming.
 If the filter is too dirty to clean, replace it with a new one. - 7.
 Install the new filter and replace the cover plate. - 8.
-Inspect the air cooler fins located in between the sieve tanks.
-Remove any dust with a damp cloth. - 9.
 Replace the back panel, connect the mains power supply, and turn the UAM on.

-NOTE: Replacement filters can be ordered from Gradian (Part number: 1300-069) but they may be less expensive and quicker to obtain from local automotive parts suppliers.
+NOTE: Replacement filters can be ordered from Gradian but they may be less expensive and quicker to obtain from local automotive parts suppliers.